 Kayla Avitabile is a two time LVMA (Industry and Fan) nominated singer-songwriter and guitarist with a powerful and soulful voice who first awed audiences performing at MegaJam at age 13.
-Steel Notes Magazine describes Kayla as “the voice of this generation’s angst sounding downright brilliant” and reviewed her debut CD as “the lyrical comparison to J.D.
+Steel Notes Magazine describes Kayla as “the voice of this generation’s angst sounding downright brilliant” and reviewed her debut CD (The Difference Between Fine and Okay) as “the lyrical comparison to J.D.
 Salinger’s Catcher in the Rye”.
 Lehigh Valley Underground reviewed her CD describing its "ambitious songwriting, profound lyrics, and a voice that may be the most powerful and seasoned among her contemporaries."
 The CD was also named one of Modern Rock Reviews "Choice 5" in March, 2018.

 Kayla is a fan favorite for her "crafty songwriting, inventive covers and beyond her years worldview" (Lehigh Valley Underground).
 She has performed at many national music events including the Millenium Music Conference and Showcase, the Cape May Singer-Songwriter Festival, the Heroes of Dirt (world movie premier) Festival, and the Electric City Music Festival as well as countless regional festivals including Musikfest, Mayfair, Riverside, Muses in the Vineyard, ArtsFest, Jamaggedon, etc. In addition to her own shows, she’s opened for touring bands as diverse as I the Victor (Jackal tour), Victory Dance (Let’s Get Weird tour), AJ Croix (NJ), and Sarah Blacker and the New England Groove Association (Boston).